meerkat-manor/PeterDocs/README.md

 ## Background

-The script was born out of necessity to transfer a large volume of photographs from a media server to cloud storage.
+The script was born out of necessity to transfer a large volume of photographs from a media server to cloud storage for backup.
 Commonly photographs are stored in many folders and can be large in number and size because of the increased resolution of digital cameras.

+The backup also required to be secure from accidental distribution.
+The backup is not secured from accidental or malicious deletion, which are require different controls.

 ## Usage